-- 3.-(1) No person shall, with intent to cause harassment, alarm or distress to another person, by any means - (a) use any threatening, abusive or insulting words or behaviour; or - (b) make any threatening, abusive or insulting communication, thereby causing that other person or any other person (each referred to for the purposes of this section as the victim) harassment, alarm or distress.
+- 3.-(1) An individual or entity must not, with intent to cause harassment, alarm or distress to another person (called in this section the target person), by any means - - (a) use any threatening, abusive or insulting words or behaviour; - (b) make threatening, abusive insulting any or communication; or - (c) publish any identity information of the target person or a related person of the target person, and as a result causing the target person or any other person (each called in this section the victim) harassment, alarm or distress.

-- (2) Any person who contravenes subsection (1) shall be guilty of an offence and, subject to section 8, shall be liable on conviction to a fine not exceeding \$5,000 or to imprisonment for a term not exceeding 6 months or to both. - (3) In any proceedings for an offence under subsection (2), it is a defence for the accused person to prove that his conduct was reasonable.
+(2) Any individual or entity that contravenes subsection (1) shall be guilty of an offence and, subject to section 8, shall be liable on conviction to a fine not exceeding \$5,000 or to imprisonment for a term not exceeding 6 months or to both.

+(3) In any proceedings for an offence under subsection (2), it is a defence for the accused individual or accused entity (called in this section the accused) to prove that the accused's conduct was reasonable.